ovh/docs/pages/cloud/dedicated/ola-enable-debian9/guide.en-gb.md

  A JNLP program will download.
 Open the program to enter the IPMI.
 Log in using valid credentials for the server.

-By default, using an OVH template, the NICs will be named either *ethX* or *enoX*.
-If you are not using an OVH template, you can find the names of your interfaces using the following command:
+By default, using an OVHcloud template, the NICs will be named either *ethX* or *enoX*.
+If you are not using an OVHcloud template, you can find the names of your interfaces using the following command:

 ```bash
 ip a